 Perhaps you enjoy science, but haven’t really found a way to engage your kids in the learning of it.
 Sometimes we can get so caught up in memorizing seemingly random names, facts, and compounds that we miss the beauty of science.

 Yep.
 I said science is beautiful.
 In fact, it ought to be every Christian’s favorite subject, because in the learning of science we can truly enjoy and find awe in all that God has created for us.

 But I totally get your hesitation.
 Teaching science sometimes brings with it feelings of inadequacy, fear of anti-Christian agendas, and flashbacks of 100’s of flashcards from our high school years.
 Stick with me for a few minutes and let me help you see a homeschool science curriuclum plan that won’t be quite so daunting.

 A Complete Plan From Preschool to Graduation

 Homeschool Science Curriculum for Elementary

-When the kids are little, reading should be your focus and science should be super laid back.
-In fact, for years our “science” class was digging into a pile of amazing library books while cuddled on the couch.
-Each week we’d head down to the library and I’d carefully select nonfiction books sharing all about fish, elephants, or really, anything interesting.
+When the kids are little, reading should be your focus and science curriculum should be super laid back.
+In fact, for years our “science” class was digging into a pile of amazing books while cuddled on the couch.
+Each week I’d carefully select nonfiction books sharing all about fish, elephants, or really, anything interesting.
 And the kids loved it!

-If we feel so inclined, we will note some of the things we have learned from our reading and exploring in a science journal (think composition notebook with blank pages).
+We keep a notebook where we will note some of the things we have learned from our reading and exploring in a science journal (think composition notebook with blank pages).
 Don’t get too overzealous about this.
 It can be a killjoy.
 Just allow your kids to draw or write something that interests them.
-Or not.
-No problem!